elite-se/plantestic-team-2/README.md

 #### Tester

 Usually you do not want to test each and every request in the PlantUML file.
 Instead you may want to point out a special test actor that triggers some internal processing and then checks if it succeeded.
 For that case, Plantestic 2.0 provides a special variant variable named `tester` that can — like any other variant variable — be set directly in a variant block in the PlantUML file or as an environment variable.
+The latter option **permits choosing the Tester dynamically at runtime** without having to generate multiple test files.
 Here is an example:

 ```puml
 @startvariant